ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_dsc.rst

 ````````````````````````````````````
 Desired State Configuration, or DSC, is a tool built into PowerShell that can
 be used to define a Windows host setup through code.
 The overall purpose of DSC
-is the same as Ansible, it is just executed in a different manner.
+is the same as Ansible, it is just executed differently.
 Since
 Ansible 2.4, the ``win_dsc`` module has been added and can be used to take advantage of
 existing DSC resources when interacting with a Windows host.